nbel113/CS235-A3/README.md

 # CompSci 235 A3 - CS235Flix - nbel113

+## Warning
+master is some commits behind main, due to issues with commits If the CS235Assignment2.pdf appears in the root of the repository, do not pull this repository.
+Instead pull the latest commit from master, or the first commit on October 30th from main.

 ## Description
 Nigel Bell's submission for CompSci 235's Assignment 3, based on the course's skeleton Python project CS235Flix.